adhere-tech/adhere-tech.github.io/README.md

 #### top-1m.csv

-This is the Alexa top 1 Million Websites list.
+This is the Alexa Top 1 Million Websites list.

 ## Findings